zara-sh/codewars/javascript/READMeCubicSeries.md

+# Qubic series
-/*Your task is to construct a building which will be a pile of n cubes.
+Your task is to construct a building which will be a pile of n cubes.
  The cube at the bottom will have a volume of n^3, the cube above will have volume